litecart/litecart/UPGRADE.md

 # Upgrade

+## Instructions

+  1. Backup your files and database.

+  2. Upload a new set of files replacing the old ones.
+(So called drop-on-top)

+  3. Point your browser to http://www.yoursite.com/path/to/install/upgrade.php and follow the instructions on the page.

+  4. Make sure everything went fine and delete the install/ folder.

+  If you need help, turn to our forums at http://forums.litecart.net.

+## Performing a Manual Upgrade

-  The following is a list of changes that can be of importance when performing a manual upgrade.
+  Below is following is a list of changes that can be of importance when performing a manual upgrade.

   The standard procedure for upgrading is to replace the old set of files with the new ones and perform any MySQL changes to the database.
 When replacing the set of files you may keep the following (created by the installer):

     ~/admin/.htaccess
     ~/admin/.htpasswd
     ~/includes/config.inc.php
     ~/.htaccess

   You may also want to keep data stored in the following folders:

     ~/data
     ~/images

   WinMerge is a powerful free tool to discover differences between two different sets of files and folders.

-## LiteCart 1.1 to 1.1.0.1
+### LiteCart 1.1 to 1.1.0.1

   MySQL Changes:

     ALTER TABLE `lc_products` CHANGE `image` `image` VARCHAR(256);

-## LiteCart 1.0.1.6 to 1.1
+### LiteCart 1.0.1.6 to 1.1

 	MySQL Changes: